 What do you think of this statement?
-"Everything that light touches can be photographed in an interesting way."
+"Everything that light touches is our subject."
+It's one of my own sayings and I truly believe that once light strikes an object it can be photographed in an interesting way.
 Do you agree or disagree?
-This is your chance to give me your opinion and to submit a photo with interesting lighting.

-But seriously, photography has often been defined as "painting with light."
+I encourage you to look at light as often as you can and be grateful.
+Photography has often been defined as "painting with light."
 Where there is no light, there is no photography.
-Now granted, there may be some subjects that can prove challenging to photograph in an attractive way.
+Now, granted, there may be some subjects that can prove challenging to photograph in an interesting way.

-But I'll suggest to you that we can photography anything and make it visually interesting in some way if we can control the lighting.
-One of the premises of this web site is that we have amazing tools at our disposal right now when it comes to digital photography.
+But I'll suggest to you that we can photograph anything and make it visually interesting in some way if we can control the lighting.
+You can isolate just one characteristic of a subject with a very specific lighting technique.
+One of the pillars that the posts on this website are built on is that we have amazing tools at our disposal right now when it comes to digital photography.

 You can take your digital photograph to a whole new level simply by becoming more observant of light during your normal day to day activities.
 The possibilities are endless!